 As Chief Operating Officer, Todd oversees the execution of the firm’s strategic planning initiatives and the building and preservation of the firm’s culture.
 Todd leads the firm’s Management Committee and is responsible for the day to day management of the firm.

 Prior to joining WMS, Todd was a Managing Director and Head of Equity Research at Wells Fargo Securities.
-As the Head of Equity Research, a position Todd held for 20 years, Todd led a team of 150 professionals, including 50 senior equity analysts advising institutional investors in the U.S.
+As the Head of Equity Research, a position Todd held for 20 years, Todd led a team of 150 professionals, including 50 senior equity analysts advising institutional investors in the U.S. and Europe.

 Todd’s responsibilities included oversight of stock and sector investment ratings and coverage strategies, and several important administrative functions encompassing HR, finance, IT, legal, compliance, and media relations.
 Todd also served on several governance committees, including serving as Chairman of the Firm’s Transaction Screening Committee and as a voting member of the Firm’s Underwriting Commitment Committee.
 Todd’s career also includes positions in investment banking and institutional equity sales at Alex.
 Brown & Sons and J.P.
 Morgan Securities.

 An Adjunct Professor at the Sellinger School of Business at Loyola University, Todd is a volunteer member of the United States Coast Guard Auxiliary and a Board Member on the Catch a Lift Fund,

 a charity that sponsors programs benefitting post 9/11 combat-wounded veterans.